Abortion in Sweden

 The proceeds of an offence under this Act shall be declared forfeited, unless this is manifestly unreasonable.
 Act (2005:294).

+Abortion in Sweden is legal on request up to the end of the 18th week of pregnancy.
+After that point, an abortion requires permission from the National Board of Health and Welfare, and is generally permitted only in cases involving serious medical indications.
+Abortion is not permitted if the fetus is considered viable, which generally means that abortions after the 22nd week are not allowed, except in rare cases where the fetus would not be able to survive outside the womb even if the pregnancy were carried to term.

-Abortion in Sweden was first legislated by the Abortion Act of 1938.
-This stated that an abortion could be legally performed in Sweden upon medical, humanitarian, or eugenical grounds.
-That is, if the pregnancy constituted a serious threat to the woman's life, if she had been impregnated by rape, or if there was a considerable chance that any serious condition might be inherited by her child, she could request an abortion.
-The law was later augmented in 1946 to include socio-medical grounds and again in 1963 to include the risk of serious fetal damage.
-A committee investigated whether these conditions were met in each individual case and, as a result of this prolonged process, abortion was often not granted until the middle of the second trimester.
-As such, a new law was created in 1974, stating that the choice of an abortion is entirely up to the woman until the end of the 18th week.
+Abortion was first regulated in Sweden under the Abortion Act of 1938, which permitted the procedure on medical, humanitarian, or eugenic grounds, including serious risk to the woman's life, pregnancy resulting from rape, or a significant risk of a serious inherited condition.
+The law was expanded in 1946 to include socio-medical grounds, and again in 1963 to cover cases involving a risk of serious fetal damage.
+Because each case had to be assessed by a committee, approvals were often delayed until the middle of the second trimester.
+The current framework was introduced in 1974, when abortion on request was allowed up to the end of the 18th week of pregnancy.

 Legislation

 Current

 The current legislation is the Abortion Act of 1974 (SFS 1974:595).
-This states that up until the end of the eighteenth week of the pregnancy, the choice of an abortion is entirely up to the woman, for any reason whatsoever.
-After the 18th, a woman needs a permission from the National Board of Health and Welfare (Socialstyrelsen) to have an abortion.
-Permission for these late abortions is usually granted for cases in which the fetus or mother are unhealthy.
-Abortion is not allowed if the fetus is viable, which generally means that abortions after the 22nd week are not allowed.
-However, abortions after the 22nd week may be allowed in the rare cases where the fetus can not survive outside the womb even if it is carried to term.
+Under the Act, a woman may choose to have an abortion for any reason up to the end of the eighteenth week of pregnancy.
+After the 18th week, an abortion requires permission from the National Board of Health and Welfare (Socialstyrelsen).
+Such permission is usually granted in cases where there are serious health concerns affecting the fetus or the pregnant woman.
+Abortion is not permitted if the fetus is viable, which generally means that abortions after the 22nd week are not allowed.
+In rare cases, however, an abortion after the 22nd week may be permitted if the fetus would not be able to survive outside the womb, even if the pregnancy were carried to term.

-The issue is largely settled in Sweden, and the question of the legality of abortion is not a highly controversial political issue.
+Abortion is a largely settled issue in Sweden, and its legality is not a major subject of political controversy.

-Consensus in Sweden is in favour of preventing unwanted pregnancies by the use of birth control and the primary goal is not to lower the number of abortions, but rather the goal is that all children that are born should be wanted.
-The number of abortions statistically follows the number of pregnancies.
-In comparison with the other nordic countries, Sweden ranks high in number of abortions, and low in number of young parents, while the number of pregnancies in relation to total population is largely the same in all Nordic countries.
+There is broad consensus in Sweden in favour of preventing unwanted pregnancies through the use of birth control.
+The primary policy goal is not necessarily to reduce the number of abortions, but to ensure that all children who are born are wanted.
+Statistically, the number of abortions follows the number of pregnancies.
+Compared with the other Nordic countries, Sweden has a relatively high number of abortions and a relatively low number of young parents, while the number of pregnancies in relation to the total population is broadly similar across the Nordic countries.